plurid/plurid/README.md

 ## Description

-The framework compiled files are in the `plurid/` folder.
-Examples can be found in `test/examples/`.
+The framework compiled files are in the `plurid` folder.
+Examples can be found in `test/examples`.

-For general design & architecture, features, and more: see `notes/`.
+For general design & architecture, features, and more: see `notes`.

 ## License